Chrisfaherty/CI_PP2_SCC/README.md

 10. As the site owner, I want users to keep up to date site updates,
 11. As the site owner, I want users to be able to submit feedback.
 12. As the site owner, I want users to be able to complete the tasks they require.
-13. As the site owner, I want users to be able to have some fun.
+13. As the site owner, I want users to be able to complete the tasks they require.

 ## Design